After a recent presentation, a private consultant surgeon telephoned me. He wanted all his fees checked.

 So far and by using the correct fees he had charged and been paid an additional £513.

 Look at it this way and work the maths out.
 He has earned an additional £513 this month.
-Less the £100 it cost him (my fee) he is still £413 better off.
+Less the £100 it should have cost him (my fee) he is still £413 better off.